johnmarkschofield/schof.org/content/poetry/walking-down-winston.md

 Title: Walking Down Winston
 Date: 2001-12-20 00:00
-Author: schof
-Tags: downtown los angeles, skid row
+Tags: downtown los angeles, los angeles, skid row, homelessness, culture
-Slug: walking-down-winston

 Walking down Winston St. one night, Moses with the limp and the smoker's
 cough saved my ass.
 Started walking next to me and introduced me to this